Foodlink Adapting to Meet Public Needs Post-COVID-19

 “They’re like mobile markets,” Clemmons said.

 She added that disruptions in the supply chain have led to shortages of this type of truck.
-The demand for intermodal trucking jobs has also increased during the pandemic.

 A multi-year government grant has enabled Foodlink to provide WIC-eligible foods.
 Foodlink is piloting the program at a few community partner sites.
 Clemmons said that part of the reason for this expansion is to help meet needs in communities that have seen a decline in WIC-eligible vendors in the area and to make it easier to use WIC benefits.